Meet Our Staff

 Annie has worked in a variety of counselling and supervision roles since 1998, after she left her role as a nurse consultant and began studying, eventually setting up her own private practice.
 Her background includes family therapy, social work, education and trauma and grief.
 She has worked at the Australian Centre for Grief and Bereavement, Doncare, The Bouverie Centre and as a locum at The State Coroner’s Office, and has also provided supervision for staff at Mercy Palliative care, Melbourne City Mission and the Wesley Centre.
 She is passionate about her work, ensuring that all people have access to the support they need following a bereavement.

-Rachel started running the Creative Bereavement group with Caroline Gubb at the Hope Bereavement Centre in the beginning of 2020.
+Rachel started running the Creative Bereavement group with Caroline Gubb at Hope Bereavement Care in the beginning of 2020.

 Rachel is a Somatic Experiencing Practitioner, Transpersonal Art Therapist, Meditation facilitator and Somatic Touch Therapist.
 Rachel has been working in the community services sector since 2013 in areas such as disability, trauma and torture, and addictions.